inspiring collaborative action for conservation solutions

 October 10/29

-After the WCCN’s in-person conference, join us for a two-day workshop on collaborative campaign development.
+After the WCCN’s conference, join us for a two-day workshop on collaborative campaign development.

 What do you do, when there’s no facilitator in the room?